MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install.md

 ###Installing R Client

 [Download Microsoft R Client](http://aka.ms/rclient/download), available through Visual Studio Dev Essentials, and install it today.

 [!include[Install](./includes/r-client/r-client-install.md)]
 <br>

 > [!NOTE]
 > By default, telemetry data is collected during your usage of R Client.
 To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
 To turn it back on, change the setting to `TRUE`.
+For more information, see [Opting out of usage data collection](rserver-optout-telemetry.md).

 <br>

 ###What's Next

 Once you've installed R Client, the next step is to [configure your favorite R integrated development environment (IDE)](r-client-get-started.md#configure-ide) to point to the R Client R executable.

 <br>